-- Stop the engine and allow to cool before storing. - Drain the fuel tank outdoors only. - Store fuel in an approved container in a cool, dry place. - Keep the machine and fuel containers in a locked storage place to prevent tampering and to keep children from playing with them. - When the machine is to be parked, stored or left unattended, lower the cutterdeck unless a positive mechanical lock is used. - Do not store the machine or fuel container near heating appliances with an open flame such as a water heater or an appliance with a pilot light. - Keep gasoline storage area free of grass, leaves and excessive grease to reduce fire hazard.
+- Stop the engine and allow to cool before storing. - Keep the machine and cylinders in a locked storage place to prevent tampering and to keep children from playing with them. - When the machine is to be parked, stored or left unattended, lower the cutterdeck unless a positive mechanical lock is used.